pypa/packaging.python.org/source/specifications/core-metadata.rst

 The value must be in the format specified in :doc:`version-specifiers`.

-This field may be followed by an environment marker after a semicolon.
+This field cannot be followed by an environment marker.

 Examples::

     Requires-Python: >=3
     Requires-Python: >2.6,!=3.0.*,!=3.1.*
     Requires-Python: ~=2.6
-    Requires-Python: >=3; sys_platform == 'win32'

 Requires-External (multiple use)